 You can also meet Disney characters throughout the Disneyland Resort.
 Check the Disneyland mobile app for times and locations, including Toy Story friends meet and greet on Pixar Pier and friends from the Cars movies in Cars Land.

-Secrets for taking a Toddler to Disneyland: Best Spots to Nap
+Best Spots to Nap

 Are you tired already just reading all these tips?